PerfectlySoft/PerfectDocs/guide/PostgreSQL.md

 ```

-Whats happening:
+What's happening:

-* `res` is assigned the results of the query, it's type is `PGResult`
+* `res` is assigned the results of the query, its type is `PGResult`
 * `res.numTuples()` provides the number of rows returned in the result
 * `PGResult` is iterable, so `for x in 0..<num {}` provides access to each row in turn
-* `getFieldString`, `getFieldInt`, `getFieldBool` - these methods are processing the contents of the row and field number requested
+* `getFieldString`, `getFieldInt`, `getFieldBool` methods are processing the contents of the row and field number requested

 ### Managing the Connection: PGConnection